CleverTap/PushTemplates/README.md

 ## Video Template

 The Video template plays a video when the user clicks on the notification.
+The app open action is captured in the event Notification Clicked with in the property "wzrk_c2a".
 <br/> If your app does not include the Exo Player library, the library falls back to the Basic Template.

 <img src="https://github.com/CleverTap/PushTemplates/blob/0.0.3/screens/videopn3.gif" alt="Video" width="450" height="800"/>